HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 ## Performance

-HandBrake supports the Nvidia AMD VCE encoder but does not support the VCN (decoder).
+HandBrake supports the AMD VCE encoder but does not support the VCN (decoder).

 The CPU will still be used for:
 - Video decoding